Pasadena, California: Civic Auditorium venue

 The Civic Auditorium is on Green Street.
 It was designed to be the south cornerstone of Pasadena's Civic Plaza.
 Every year, the popular television competition, American Idol films their "Hollywood Week" show there.
 It was also the venue for the Miss Teen USA 2007 pageant.
 The main auditorium is large enough to have been home to the annual Emmy Awards ceremony for 20 years, from 1977 to 1997.
 It is also used for high school graduation ceremonies for the Pasadena Unified School District and several private schools.

 Television

-Pasadena is the setting of many TV shows including Family (1976 TV series), Brothers & Sisters, Shrinking (an Apple TV+ series), Disney Channel's Dog with a Blog and The Big Bang Theory.
+Pasadena is the setting of many TV shows including Family (1976 TV series), Brothers & Sisters, Shrinking (an Apple TV+ series), Disney Channel's Dog with a Blog, CBS's The Neighborhood and The Big Bang Theory.

 Pasadena Community Access Corporation oversees four television channels: The Arroyo Channel (Channel 32), KPAS (Channel 3), KLRN (Channel 95) and PCC TV (Channel 96).
 Local television news for Pasadena is produced through this station by the independently operated Crown City News.

 ABC's TV show Splash was filmed at the Rose Bowl Aquatics Center.